-Conventional, culture-based culture based testing for STEC is laborious and time-consuming.
-A definitive result can take 48-96 hours.
-The Great Basin Shiga Toxin Direct Test uses molecular methods to detect the Shiga toxin genes (stx1 and stx2) in addition to a genetic O157-specific marker.
-Providing physicians definite diagnostic results in a faster timeframe – about 90 minutes vs. several hours for EIA or days for culture – physicians can make timely therapeutic and potentially life-saving patient management decisions.
+Conventional EIA or culture-based testing for STEC is laborious, slow, and offers significantly lower sensitivity than molecular methods.
+The Great Basin Shiga Toxin Direct Test uses molecular methods to detect the Shiga toxin genes (stx1 and stx2), in addition to the genetic O157-specific marker.
+By providing definite diagnostic results in a faster timeframe – about 90 minutes vs. several hours for EIA or days for culture – physicians can make timely therapeutic and potentially life-saving patient management decisions.

 The Great Basin System

 Great Basin’s System employs an integrated disposable cartridge containing all necessary reagents, and a bench-top analyzer that executes the assay, interprets the results and provides electronic output to the clinician.

 • True sample-to-result with less than two minutes of hands-on time

 • On-demand testing; no batching of tests that delay results